-We cannot be certain that additional funding will be available to us on acceptable terms, or at all.
+We cannot be certain that funding from the ATM Agreement or other sources will be available to us on acceptable terms, or at all.
 Over the last few years, turmoil and volatility in the financial markets have adversely affected the market capitalizations of many biotechnology companies and generally made equity and debt financing more difficult to obtain.
-This, coupled with other factors, may limit access to additional financing over the near-term future.
+This, coupled with other factors, may limit access to financing over the near-term future.
 In particular, given the disappointing results from an initial Phase III Parkinson's disease psychosis trial with pimavanserin that we announced in September 2009, any unfavorable outcome in our development of pimavanserin could have a material adverse effect on our ability to raise additional capital.